How the US floating pier in Gaza will make a difference in the growing hunger crisis

 Still, the question of safety to U.S. forces is one that Mark Milley, former chairman of the Joint Chiefs of Staff, was asked to address in April congressional testimony.

-He acknowledged that it’s “possible” that U.S troops could come under fire.
+He acknowledged that it’s possible that U.S. troops could come under fire.

-Because U.S. troops will not step foot on land, however, and because Hamas has “limited and inaccurate fires available from rockets and mortars,” the risk to U.S. troops is “small,” says retired Col. Mark Cancian, senior adviser to the International Security Program at the Center for Strategic and International Studies.
+Because U.S. troops will not step foot on land, however, and because Hamas has “limited and inaccurate fires available from rockets and mortars,” the risk to U.S. troops is small, says retired Col. Mark Cancian, senior adviser to the International Security Program at the Center for Strategic and International Studies.

 Yet though these fires are inaccurate, Hamas “might eventually get a hit,” he adds.